Baltic Military District: First formation (1940–1941)

-3rd Mechanised Corps was also located within the district at Vilnius.
+3rd Mechanized Corps was located within the district at Vilnius.

 Air Forces comprised the 4th, 6th, 7th, 8th and 57th Mixed Aviation Divisions, two further regiments, and a last regiment in the process of formation earmarked for transporting 5th Airborne Corps.

-Overall, just before the start of Operation Barbarossa on 22 June 1941, the Baltic special military district had a total of 25 divisions: 19 rifle, 4 armoured and 2 mechanized, besides which were also a rifle brigade and the three Territorial Rifle Corps, with each corps having two divisions.
+Overall, just before the start of Operation Barbarossa on 22 June 1941, the Baltic special military district had a total of 25 divisions: